lidofinance/lido-improvement-proposals/LIPS/lip-37.md

 The **validator ejector** is the off-chain daemon run by each node operator that watches `ValidatorsExitBusOracle` (VEBO) — the oracle that publishes which validators must exit — and broadcasts the corresponding signed voluntary-exit messages to the consensus layer.

-To accept those messages the ejector keeps an **allowlist** of trusted oracle signing addresses.
-Oracle messages are always signed by the **delegate EOA**, never by the `DelegationContract`, so the allowlist must contain the **delegate EOA** and be refreshed to the new EOA whenever the delegate is rotated.
+To accept those messages the ejector keeps an **allowlist** of trusted oracle signing addresses (`ORACLE_ADDRESSES_ALLOWLIST`) and checks the signer of the original consensus report transaction against it.
+Under EDF that transaction is sent by the **delegate EOA** and wraps the report submission in `DelegationContract.execute()`.
+The ejector unwraps `execute()` and checks that its target is the expected contract, but the trusted identity is still the transaction signer, so the allowlist must contain the **delegate EOA**, never the `DelegationContract` address.
+On rotation, node operators add the new delegate before it becomes effective and keep the old one for about the ejector lookback window (`BLOCKS_PRELOAD`, one week of blocks by default), because reports signed by the old key stay within that window.

 ---